 Moreover, it was difficult to get decent photos—this part of Queensland is covered with tropical rainforest.
 The birds were either high in the towering canopy on hidden in the forest gloom below.
 (You may remember that I took as many pictures as possible so I could identify the birds later.)

 Finding birds on the beaches was much easier.
 There’s nothing for them to hide behind, although that applied to the birder as well.
-There were few people , just signs warning me about the crocodiles.
-And the stingers (box jellyfish).
-And the dangerous currents.
-Still, I’m a beach person (in spite of living in Colorado), and I was overjoyed to be standing there looking out at the endless parade of breakers, or a quiet inlet surrounded by mangroves, gulls wheeling overhead.
+There were few people, maybe because of the signs warning about crocodiles.
+And stingers (box jellyfish).
+And dangerous currents.
+Still, I’m a beach person (in spite of living in Colorado), and I was overjoyed to be standing there looking out at the endless parade of breakers, or enjoying a quiet inlet surrounded by mangroves, gulls wheeling overhead.

 We also noted the presence of extremely venomous snakes, and carefully kept to the middle of the trails.
 Unfortunately, no one warned me about the bull ants.
 Most ants bite, and that’s bad enough.
 These monsters also have a stinger and venom, just as a bee or wasp does.
 Using their mandibles to get a good grip on your skin, they bend around and jab you!
 It’s incredibly painful.
 Did you hear me scream?

 In spite of these challenges, birding Queensland was an incredible experience.
 I want to go back.
 Now.